coverseau/coverse-lens-search/README.txt

 Wordpress shortcode to add a custom Lens search feature based on COVERSE’s curated database of COVID-19 vaccine adverse event research.
 To add this search feature to your own Wordpress website, add the following shortcode: [coverse-lens-search]

 == Changelog ==
+= 1.2.2 =
+* Added instructions for dealing with incorrect window opening, and for accessing full article texts.
 = 1.2.1 =
 * Fixed <iframe> styling omission.
 = 1.2.0 =